vassilis-karavias/fNRIsigma-master/README.md

 cd data
 python generate_dataset.py
 ```
 This generates the ideal springs and charges dataset as in the experiments ran in this paper.
+To add noise change the parameter `--noise_type` to `--noise_type Pink` for pink noise.
+Change it to `--noise_type Brownian` for Brownian noise.
 Then, generate the data for the computational and physical errors by running:

 ```